The COP, by decision 1/CP.16, decided that developed country Parties should enhance reporting in

 contained in annex I to decision 2/CP.17 were adopted by COP 17 in Durban.

-Following provisions of decision 2/CP.17 developed country Parties are requested to submit their first
+Following provisions of decision 2/CP.17 developed country Parties were requested to submit their

 in the BR1: Parties could present the BR1 as an annex to the national communication (NC) or as a